 Unless you know you will not need to turn pieces bigger than the capacity over the bed, when choosing a lathe go for one with provision for outboard turning.
 Or one with a sliding or swivel headstock.
 You can use a freestanding tool rest, but they are often unsatisfactory.
 Unless they are rigidly locked to the lathe, they can tilt or bend inwards, causing a catch.
 Sliding headstocks and outboard toolrests may need more space in use.
 You need access to the ends of the bed and you may have to remove the tailstock.
 The tailstock cannot be used with a sliding headstock when it is moved right to the end of the bed.
 Nor when the headstock swivels.

 Choosing a lathe with insufficient power will slow you down.
 A 1/3 horsepower motor is about the minimum for a small lathe.
-It will do for small spindle work and for small bowls when cuts are light and work done slowly.
+It will do for small spindle work and for small bowls when cuts are light.
 Under-powered lathes stall easily, which is annoying.
 One horsepower will do for medium size bowls.
 It is enough for large ones if you use the low-speed pulley setting and take light cuts.
 Two to three horsepower will let you work at a natural pace on large pieces without stalling the motor.
 Large motors may need permanent wiring rather than just a domestic style plug and socket.
 Large motors are less safe for a beginner, because they can apply a lot of force to the tools.

 The lathe itself should run quietly, though when cutting there will be more noise.
 You will soon tire of rattles and bearing noise.
 The lathe should have an induction motor, not one with brushes and gears.
 The drive belt should not be tensioned solely by the weight of the motor.
 This can cause it to bounce, which can lead to noise and vibration.
 To avoid this, there should be a lock for the motor.
 The motor should, ideally, be directly below the spindle to minimise shaking.